 2.1 Defining Soil Health in Horticultural Context

-The generalised or simplified measures of soil fertility in horticultural systems are no longer suitable as health approaches focus on the functional capacity of soil as a living biological system.
+The generalized or simplified measures of soil fertility in horticultural systems are no longer suitable as health approaches focus on the functional capacity of soil as a living biological system.
 Soil health is a term defined by The Soil Science Society of America as the ability of a soil, in the natural or managed ecosystem context, to sustain plant and animal productivity, maintain or enhance water and air quality, and support human health.
 Within horticultural production systems, this definition takes on new dimensions involving the ability of soils to support high-value cropping while remaining resilient to both biotic and abiotic stresses.

 This entails understanding physical characteristics like bulk density, porosity, aggregate stability and water-holding capacity; chemical properties including pH, electrical conductivity, cation exchange capacity and the available nutrient status; biological parameters such as microbial biomass carbon, enzyme activities earthworm populations and functional microbial diversity.
 Such multi-dimensional indicators of soil health are aggregated into composite soil health indices that can be used for quantitative comparisons across management systems and agro-ecological zones.
 To facilitate the widespread adoption of these indices, it is essential to develop standardized measurement techniques and user-friendly tools that allow practitioners to translate complex data into actionable management strategies (Nikita et al., 2022).